Skip to content

 By starting the breakdown process, livestock help balance C:N ratios and make the nutrients available to the following crop quicker.
 They also provide income from the grazing, either as meat to sell or through grazing payments, as well as giving the grazier’s grass a rest from grazing.

 As poaching can occur rapidly, it is important to monitor soil and weather (risk of runoff) to ensure conditions are suitable.
-Grazing (in any form) should be ‘fleet of foot’, particularly on heavy soils.

 Be aware that some cover crop species are potentially toxic to livestock.